akeneo/pim-docs/manipulate_pim_data/mass_edition/register_a_new_bulk_action.rst

 Create the job
 --------------

-A job will be run in background to process the entities with the processor defined above.
+The job will be run in background to process the entities with the processor defined above.
-The job we will create have a single step, and this step is the default step.
+The job that we'll create has one single step, and this step is the default step.
-The default step is composed of a reader (reading the products from database, already existing), a processor and a writer (writing products in database, already existing).
+The default step is composed of a reader (reading the products from the database, already exists), a processor and a writer (writing products to the database, already exists).
 As there is no need to redefine any class for this job, we simply add configuration files:

 .. code-block:: yaml